 One of the main selling point for vanlifers is that induction cooking is more energy efficient than traditional electrical cooktop.
-Indeed, heat is transferred directly to cookware, and as a result food heats up and water boils about 50% faster than electrical or gas.
+Indeed, heat is transferred directly to cookware, and, as a result, food heats up and water boils about 50% faster than electrical or gas.
 This is great news, as energy is not unlimited in a van!
 That being said, induction cooking still requires a great deal of energy… so you’ll most likely have to upgrade your electrical system components and battery bank to make it work, and it comes at a financial and autonomy cost.
-Power and electrical requirements is covered in SECTION 2 below; keep reading to find out what you’ll need!
+Power and electrical requirements are covered in SECTION 2 below; keep reading to find out what you’ll need!

 1.2- What model to buy for Vanlife

 To prevent overworking the inverter (and possibly to prevent tripping the fuse in some situations), we want an induction cooktop with variable power.
 That means if we set the cooktop to medium (50%), we want the induction cooktop to run continuously at 50% of its power capacity (so 900 watts for an 1800 watt cooktop).
 A cooktop that runs full power (1800W) for 50% of the time is not really what we’re looking for here.